AshanSandeep06/Vehicle_Parking-System/README.md

 # Vehicle_Parking-System
-This is a simple vehicle parking system
+This is a simple vehicle parking system using Java FX